-Links are still the primary currency of the web.
+Links are still the primary currency of the web (no, it's not Bitcoin or Solana, yet).
 Despite all the advances in NLP and machine learning it is widely agreed they are still the primary signal used to rank sites.

 Links also have a long history of being subject to spam.
 As a signal they are exceptionally noisy.
 Yet Google has chosen to try and refine this signal by discounting low quality links, rather than discarding the signal altogether.